validationRules

 When possible, the form will try to adhere to the rules automatically, by changing the value of a field.

-will be modified automatically.
-This is usually done when the field referenced in leftField
+When a rule is defined, only the field referenced in leftField will be modified automatically.
+This is usually done when the field referenced in leftField or rightField looses focus ("on blur").

-values support automatically changing the value: eq
+The following op values support automatically changing the value: eq, gt, gte, lt, lte.